Majorro/TaskTracker/README.md

 ```bash
 cd src/TaskTracker
 ```
-1. Run the app:
+5. Run the app:
 ```bash
 dotnet run --no-build
 ```

 ## Usage

-When the app is running, http://localhost:5000/swagger/index.html can be opened to explore swagger api documentation and try api methods.
+When the app is running, http://localhost:5000/swagger/index.html can be opened to explore swagger api documentation and to try api methods.

 ## License